BIBLE PASSAGE:

 blame their circumstances, etc.

-When we read the Bible, we see that Adam sinned in a perfect
+When we read the Bible, we see that Adam sinned in a perfect world

-environment with perfect circumstances.
-From his example
+with perfect circumstances.
+From his example alone, it is easy to see

-alone, it is easy to see that we can’t blame our failures on others.
+that we can’t blame our failures on others.
+If we expect to improve as

-blame for any bad choices that we make.
+a person, then we must accept the blame for any bad choices we make.

 One way to avoid bad choices is to focus on good choices.
 Every